JosephWitten/WiFiJacker/README.md

 ---

 Using ethically, responsibly and consentually.
-I dont not hold any legal responsibility for the actions of others, etc etc, you have a brain use it.
+I do not hold any legal responsibility for the actions of others, etc etc, you have a brain use it.

 Happy hacking, Joseph Sm9l Witten